Crystal Springs Surgical Associates - San Mateo San Francisco Weight Loss Surgery

 Overview

 Weight loss surgery is more than the surgery itself.
 There is an extensive qualification process and life long commitment to the lifestyle changes after the surgery.
-Crystal Springs Surgical Associates provide a comprehensive program that surrounds the surgery and provides the highest level of pre and post surgical care.
+John J. Feng, M.D., FACS provides a comprehensive program that surrounds the surgery and provides the highest level of pre and post surgical care.

 Back to top